Inverse Functions & Chain Rule

 The graph of \(f^{-1}\) is the mirror reflection of \(f\) across the line \(y = x\).

-Notice the minus sign in rotation — that changes the shape.
-Always think “mirror across \(y = x\),” not “spin the page.”
+Note the minus sign in rotation — this alters the shape.
+The correct operation is reflection across \(y = x\), not rotation of the page.

 Explore — see \(f\) and \(f^{-1}\) as reflections across \(y = x\):